peterpanxw/xiweipan/content/en/blog/2024-11-24-automatic.md

 ## Symbolic Differentiation
 Symbolic differentiation is the automatic manipulation of mathematical expressions to obtain derivative expressions.
 It involves systematically applying the rules of differentiation (like the power rule, product rule, chain rule, etc.) to generate a new **symbolic expression** that represents the derivative of the original function.

-The investigated function is decomposed into a sequence of elementary arithmetic operations (addition, multiplication, etc.) and elementary functions.
+The investigated function ([closed-form expression](https://en.wikipedia.org/wiki/Closed-form_expression)) can be decomposed into a sequence of elementary arithmetic operations (addition, multiplication, etc.) and elementary functions.
 With basic rules of differentiation (like chain rule, etc.), partial derivatives of each elementary part with respect to a specific variable can be symbolically represented, as shown in Figure 1.
 {{<figure src="/figures/blogFigs/autodiff/symbolic_diff.png" caption="Figure 1: The process of symbolic differentiation of function f(x,y)=xy+6, this figure shows the partial derivative with respect to variable x." width="700">}}

 - **Pros**: In optimization, symbolic derivatives offer valuable insights into the *structure* of the problem domain.
 In certain cases, they can yield analytical solutions for extrema (e.g., like solving `$f^\prime (x)=0$`), eliminating the need for numerical derivative calculations entirely.